iamvery/feenix/README.md

 end
 ```

-Now you can pipe a connection through your endpont!
+Now you can pipe a connection through your endpoint!

 ```
 iex(1)> YourApp.Endpoint.call(%Plug.Conn{}, nil)